philialiu/learning_rtklib/tutorial/t01_install_and_test.md

     `https://github.com/tomojitakasu/RTKLIB`

-    GUI is not supported in Linux.
+    GUI is not officially supported in Linux. `https://github.com/rtklibexplorer/RTKLIB` can be a good supplement.

-    Compile into a static library (See README.md Sec 8).
+    Compile RTKLIB into a static library (See README.md Sec 8).

 ## User Manual